Think Silently, Think Fast: Dynamic Latent Compression of LLM Reasoning Chains: Limitations

 \section{Limitations}

-While \ModelAbbr~demonstrates superior effectiveness and efficiency in latent reasoning, we acknowledge two important limitations: (1) Like most latent-based methods, the overall performance of \ModelAbbr~currently \textit{approximates} explicit CoT reasoning without surpassing it.
-We attribute this primarily to our compression-targeted training approach, which focuses on \textit{imitating} the behavior of explicit CoT.
-However, we believe that more sophisticated reinforcement learning algorithms that encourage models to explore and exploit diverse reasoning pathways could potentially achieve performance that exceeds traditional CoT methods.
+While \ModelAbbr~demonstrates superior effectiveness and efficiency in latent reasoning, we acknowledge two important limitations: (1) Though CoLaR surpassing its CoT teacher on GPQA, on the remaining benchmarks, the overall performance of \ModelAbbr~currently \textit{approximates} explicit CoT reasoning without surpassing it.
 (2) We observe that \ModelAbbr~struggles to generalize to non-integer compression factors (e.g., $c=1.5$) or to values greater than the maximum training compression factor $r_{max}$.
 This limitation stems primarily from the discrete tokenization constraints inherent to large language models, which restrict the continuous representation of compression factors.
-(3) We do not observe significant performance gain applying RL on GSM datasets.
-We mainly attribute this to that these simple math questions requires less exploration.
-(4) Beyond technical limitations, our work on enhancing reasoning capabilities in LLMs has significant societal implications.
+(3) Beyond technical limitations, our work on enhancing reasoning capabilities in LLMs has significant societal implications.
 On the positive side, \ModelAbbr~could significantly boost the efficiency of existing LLM services.
 However, potential negative impacts include the risk of amplifying existing biases in reasoning processes and possible misuse for generating more convincing misinformation.
 To mitigate these risks, we recommend careful monitoring of downstream applications.